DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/lay-out-dynamic-report-content/suppress-controls.md

 You can suppress a control when a specified logical condition is met by specifying the required **Visible** property expressions as described in the [Conditionally Suppress Controls](../shape-report-data/shape-data-expression-bindings/conditionally-supress-controls.md) topic.

 In this case, a space remains in the band at the control's location.
-You can avoid this by placing these controls onto an [Panel](../use-report-elements/use-basic-report-controls/panel.md) and setting its **Can Shrink** property to **true**.
+You can avoid this by placing these controls onto an [Panel](../use-report-elements/use-basic-report-controls/panel.md) and enabling its **Can Shrink** property.

 ![](../../../../images/eurd-win-panel-can-shrink-property.png)